List of New England Patriots seasons

 During Bill Belichick's tenure as the team's head coach from 2000 to 2023, the Patriots won six Super Bowls, nine AFC Championship Games, and sixteen AFC East titles, earning an overall regular season record of 266–121.
 Tom Brady, who was the team's quarterback from 2000 until 2019, was awarded the NFL Most Valuable Player (MVP) three times, and the Super Bowl Most Valuable Player four times (he later won another Super Bowl MVP with the Buccaneers); he is one of only five players named Super Bowl MVP more than once, and the only one named more than three times.

 The Patriots have won six Super Bowl championships (XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII).
-They also played in and lost Super Bowls XX, XXXI, XLII, XLVI, and LII.
+They also played in and lost Super Bowls XX, XXXI, XLII, XLVI, LII, and LX.
 During the 2007 regular season, the Patriots became the only NFL team in history to win 16 games, and the first since the 1972 Miami Dolphins (in a 14-game season) to complete the regular campaign undefeated.
 Belichick's Patriots are one of only two teams to win three Super Bowls in four years (the other being the Dallas Cowboys from 1993 to 1996).

-Overall, the Patriots have made 27 playoff appearances, one of which was before the merger.
-Since the merger, they have played fifteen AFC Championship Games, winning eleven of them to advance to the Super Bowl.
-In the Patriots' 58-year history, they have an overall regular season record of 500 wins, 391 losses, and 9 ties, plus an overall postseason record of 37 wins and 20 losses.
-In the 2018 NFL season, the Patriots reached their 11th Super Bowl, breaking their own record for most Super Bowl appearances by any organization of all time.
+Overall, the Patriots have made 29 playoff appearances, one of which was before the merger.
+Since the merger, they have played sixteen AFC Championship Games, winning twelve of them to advance to the Super Bowl.
+In the 2025 NFL season, the Patriots reached their 12th Super Bowl, breaking their own record for most Super Bowl appearances by any organization of all time.
 The Patriots had 19 consecutive winning seasons from 2001 to 2019, the 2nd-longest streak in NFL history, behind the Dallas Cowboys' record of 20.